Introduction of closed cycle gas turbines with

 At the ASME IGTI conference 2004 in

-ASME Turbo Expo
+ASME Turbo Expo 2005,

-2005, Reno-Tahoe, USA [15]:
+Reno-Tahoe, USA [15]:

-Due to this favorable economic data the Norwegian oil and gas company Statoil ASA
+Due to this favorable economic data the Norwegian oil and

-initiated a cooperation in order to conduct a
+cooperation in order to conduct a feasibility study together with a major gas

-of a technical and economic evaluation.
-In [15] the
+turbine manufacturer with the goal of a technical and economic evaluation.
+In [15] the basic thermodynamic assumptions for component

-with Statoil for a 400 MW Graz Cycle plant are shown
+losses and efficiencies agreed with Statoil for a 400 MW Graz Cycle plant are

-alternative CO2 capture technologies.
+most alternative CO2 capture technologies.

 ASME Turbo Expo 2006,

-In order to avoid the difficulties of condensation of water
+In order to avoid the difficulties of

-out of a mixture of steam and incondensable gases at very low pressures, at the
+condensation of water out of a mixture of steam and incondensable gases at very

-ASME 2006 [17] a modified cycle configuration was
+low pressures, at the ASME 2006 [17] a modified

-bottoming steam cycle with reasonably high pressures and efficiencies, so that a high net cycle efficiency above 53 % can be expected.
+efficiencies, so that a high net cycle efficiency above 53 % can be

-is presented with two shafts.
+presented with two shafts.
 A fast running compression shaft is driven by the

-compressor turbine HTTC, whereas the power shaft comprises the power turbine
+compressor turbine HTTC, whereas the power shaft comprises the power turbine HPT

-HPT and the LPST.
+and the LPST.

 ASME